anthonydeguzman/blog/_posts/2015-03-04-schema-wordpress.md

 I recently published an article (my first one, in fact) targeting the keyword _indeed resume search_, but submitted it fully packed with Schema markup before-hand.
 The post has little to no backlinks, and has maybe 4-5 social shares.

 It&#8217;s not a first-place ranking, but it&#8217;s definitely on the first page.
-It&#8217;s good to note that the competition isn&#8217;t so bad, since I&#8217;m targeting Google Canada &#8212;  although it doesn&#8217;t help that I&#8217;m still competing with Indeed&#8217;s own domain, as well as about.com.<figure id="attachment_179" style="width: 660px" class="wp-caption alignnone"
+It&#8217;s good to note that the competition isn&#8217;t so bad, since I&#8217;m targeting Google Canada &#8212;  although it doesn&#8217;t help that I&#8217;m still competing with Indeed&#8217;s own domain, as well as about.com.

 <amp-img width="660" height="370" alt="how to add schema" layout="responsive" src="/blog/assets/wp-content/uploads/2015/03/schema-seo-wordpress.jpg"></amp-img>